OLLIE2512/omnic_test/README.md

 * Publisher: Increment counter value every 5 seconds, and put it in queue
 * Consumer:  Receive value from queue and log it with timestamp between messages

-Components for customer and publisher tasks located in [components](components) folder.
+Components for consumer and publisher tasks located in [components](components) folder.
 Each component have own folder: [publisher](components/publisher) folder include sources for Publisher task, [consumer](components/consumer) folder include sources for Consumer task.

 Omnic_test project based on ESP-IDF SDK v5.12.